Image

 Impact on Global Stage: Researchers from our team shared our tools at the United Nations third session of the Intergovernmental Negotiating Committee (INC-3) in Nairobi in November 2023.
 We held an in-person side event at INC-3 entitled “Modeling the Path to Zero Plastic Waste: Tools in Support of the UN Global Plastics Treaty”, which brought together researchers and INC-3 delegates to discuss how scientific data and tooling can be used in negotiations.
 While at INC-3, we talked in person with over 40 people from over 16 countries and gained an extensive amount of feedback regarding our path forward.

-Broader Engagement: We made a scrollable storyboard making the results of our work more digestible to the general public (https://plasticstreaty.berkeley.edu/).
-Our work gathered international and media attention, including being a focus in many news outlets including ABC7, Time, Nature, Berkeley CDSS, and The Washington Post
+Broader Engagement: Our work gathered international and media attention including ABC7, Time, Nature, and The Washington Post

 Where we are going